rhit-walkowae/AngularPWAtutorial/README.md

   </table>
 </div>
 ```
 Now do the details component.
-Opn src/app/details/details.component.ts and replace code with:
+Open `src/app/details/details.component.ts` and replace code with:
 ```
 import { Component, OnInit } from '@angular/core';
 import { ActivatedRoute } from '@angular/router';